kkilobyte/ditch-cros/readme.md

 7. UEFI-only / no BIOS/CSM.
 8. Lots of AMD Stoneyridge devices do not currently have functional AltFw.
 9. Backlight is *currently* broken on AMD Cezanne devices.
+10. Menus such as the boot splash, EDK2 UEFI settings, EFI shell, or GRUB appears to be in a 4:3 aspect ratio but then stretched to 16:9.
 ## RW_Legacy
 EVERY AltFw issue (except AltFw issue #7) PLUS
 1. Broken suspend (at least on `snappy`).
 2. BIOS-only / no UEFI.
+3. Everything before GPU drivers load, such as Windows Boot Loader, Ventoy, GRUB, or verbose boot only shows in a small 800x600 box in the top left portion of the screen, at least on `snappy`.
+4. Too minimal, no TUI's, you only get a CLI to select a number that corresponds to your boot device, similar to Shimboot.
 ## Shim
 1. Relies on a leaked RMA shim - thus 90% of Chromebooks aren't supported at all.
 2. Relies on a glorified chroot.